 China and India, both developing countries with a large population and high economic growth would be the biggest drivers behind the increase.
 Both of these two countries will also account for nearly half of all university graduates by the same year.

-Within the US, statistics on college debt reveal that there are currently 44.7 million people with outstanding debt due to student loans, representing a collective sum of $1.56 trillion, or an average of $32,731 per debtor.
+There are currently 44.7 million people with outstanding debt due to student loans, representing a collective sum of $1.56 trillion, or an average of $32,731 per debtor.

 Student loans today represent the second-highest consumer debt category — behind only mortgage debt.